 Leave credits may voluntarily be transferred from one or more donating workers to another receiving worker under the following conditions:

-The receiving worker is a permanent full or part-time worker whose participation has been approved by his/her department head;
+- The receiving worker is a permanent full or part-time worker whose participation has been approved by their department head;

-The receiving worker must be prevented from returning to work for at least 30 days and must have applied for a medical leave of absence.
+- The receiving worker must be prevented from returning to work for at least thirty (30) days and must have applied for a medical leave of absence.

-Workers denied participation in the program by the department head may appeal the decision to the Human Resources Director and the County Manager whose decision shall be final.
+Workers denied participation in the program by the department head may appeal the decision to the Human Resources Director whose decision shall be final.

 Workers may use up to 30 working days of accrued sick leave following the birth or adoption of a child they will legally parent.